lennysh/tabinator/README.md

 This project is open source and available for personal use.

-## Admin Settings
+## Settings

-Access the Admin Settings from the top navigation bar to manage your account:
+Access Settings from the top navigation bar to manage your account:

 - **Email Address**: View and update your email address (you can use email or username to login)
 - **Max Tabs Open Limit**: Configure the safety limit for opening multiple tabs (default: 20, range: 1-1000)